Do decodable books need to be boring and silly?

 Dandelion Launchers 1-3 Inner Page

 Here is Pip, the ant.
 He is useless at hitting the ball with the bat, so he cleverly uses a frying pan.
 This book is from Unit (level) 2.
-The reader is expected to be able to blend (push sounds together into a word) the sounds s, a, t, i, m, (from Unit 1) and n, o, p (sounds in Unit 2).
-Imagine the exciting and empowering experience of being able to read a book independently with only eight letters/sounds of the alphabet?
+The reader is expected to be able to blend (push sounds together into a word) the sounds s, a, t, i, m (sounds in Unit 1) and n, o, p (sounds in Unit 2).
+Imagine the exciting and empowering experience of being able to read a book independently with only eight letters/sounds of the alphabet.

 Dandelion Launchers, Units 1-3 ‘Sam, Tam & Tim’